michaelmayer-hpe/Labs/Redfish/README.md

 From Firefox, open a session toward the iLO of your server at http://10.3.222.10X

-If needed, click on Advanced and then on Add Exception… then Confirm Security Exception:
+If needed, click on Advanced and then on Add Exception... then Confirm Security Exception:

 ![Insecure App](img/insecure-app.png)